Switzerland is home to a wide range of banks:

-A Maestro card is used to withdraw money, pay in stores and allows you to keep an eye on your spending.
+A Maestro card is used to withdraw money and pay in stores.
+It also helps you to keep an eye on your spending.

 With a Maestro card:

-- Cash withdrawals at Bancomats (Swiss name for ATMs) in CHF and often also possible in EUR within Switzerland.
+- Withdraw cash at Bancomats (Swiss name for ATMs) in CHF and often also possible in EUR within Switzerland.
 Please note that most banks charge for withdrawals made at third-party ATMs.

-- Payments in stores in Switzerland and abroad.
-In Switzerland, contactless payment is possible for amounts of less than CHF 40 if your card has this feature.
+- Pay in stores in Switzerland and abroad.
+In Switzerland, you can use contactless payment for amounts of less than CHF 40 if your card has this feature.

 - Autonomous management of authorised areas of use via geoblocking.

 You cannot pay with a Maestro card online, you must have a second card, commonly called a credit card.